hashicorp/hcp-terraform-operator/docs/api-reference.md

-Teams are groups of Terraform Cloud users within an organization.
+Teams are groups of HCP Terraform users within an organization.
 If a user belongs to at least one team in an organization, they are considered a member of that organization.
 Only one of the fields `ID` or `Name` is allowed.
 At least one of the fields `ID` or `Name` is mandatory.